 4min. version https://www.youtube.com/watch?v=Nk5vDpCu3RM

-Ms. Owen was born in Bialystok, Poland.
+Ms. Owen was born and raised in Poland.
 At the age of 8, she joined the children’s chorus at a local catholic church in Czarna Bialostocka, where she and her family lived.
 With that chorus, she had her first soprano solo appearances at the weekly masses, as well as numerous concert tours in Poland.
 Ms. Owen thought herself to play the guitar when she was 9.
-Her mother recognized her musical talent and interest and suggested that she attends a boarding music school in a nearby city of Bialystok.
-At age 11, Ms. Owen started playing the cello at the Primary Level School of Music.
+Her mother recognized her musical talent and interest and suggested that she attends a boarding music school in Bialystok.
+At age 11, Ms. Owen started playing the cello and piano at the Primary Level School of Music.
 What was supposed to be just an introduction to the world of music, turned into a passionate musical pursuit.
 Ms. Owen went on to study the cello at the High School of Music in Bialystok, graduating with highest honors.
 During the high school years, she was touring all over Europe performing as a cello soloist, as well a principal cellist of various orchestras and choral singer with a world renowned female chorus Schola Cantorum Bialostociensis.

 Ms. Owen received her Master’s Degree at the F. Chopin University of Music in Warsaw.
 She was the first ever cellist from Bialystok to be admitted to that university.
 She also received a Bachelors Degree from the Psychology and Pedagogy College in Warsaw, Poland.
 She continued her musical studies at the University for Music and Performing Arts in Vienna, Austria.